compass-alma-large-program/compass-data/README.md

 casa --nogui --log2term -c export_set1.py
 ```

-It will create one UVFITS file for each spectral windows,
+It will create one UVFITS file for each spectral window,
 e.g. `data/calibrated/uvfits/bhr71-set1-spw25.uvfits`.
 It takes around 2
 hours to run.